drinking-code/gen-biblio/README.md

 # Generate Bibliographies

 So, I use pages and find it repugnant that one has to purchase a more-than-200-euros expensive program to create a bibliography.
-That's why I made this, a small library that does that, but free (and probably not as well).
+That's why I bodged together this; a small library that does that, but free (and probably not as well).

 ## Usage